An internally geared hub with drum brake replaces many parts:

 Schlumpf Mountain Drive

-We are a service center for Rohloff hubs!
+We are NO LONGER an official service center for Rohloff hubs.

-We can drill your Rohloff hubshell for 48 spokes. (please note this will void your warranty, but a new hubshell is only around $200 if it should ever crack.
+However we can drill your Rohloff hubshell for 48 spokes. (please note this will void your warranty.
 However, the only Rohloffs that we have ever heard of cracking, are from tandems.
 32 spokes may be strong enough, but the durablility is just not there for heavy loads.
 The guts of the hub, however, are plenty strong!)

 We can service any part from Chris King.